 When they're done, the pumpkin spice cupcakes will be nice and puffy, with a gorgeous brown colour.

 Remove the cupcakes from the tin and place them on a wire rack to cool completely while you prepare the frosting.

-Add the icing sugar one cup at a time, scraping down the bowl between each addition to make sure it's incorporated evenly.
-Once all the icing sugar is added add the milk one teaspoon at a time, making sure to watch the texture of the frosting carefully.
+Add the icing sugar, one cup at a time, scraping down the bowl between each addition to make sure it's incorporated evenly.
+Add the milk one teaspoon at a time, making sure to watch the texture of the frosting carefully.
 If your frosting is quite soft you may only need to add 2 tsp of milk.
 Once the milk is added, continue to mix on high speed until the frosting is light and fluffy (about 2 more minutes).

 Once the cupcakes have cooled completely to room temperature, pipe the frosting in a circular motion on top of each cupcake using whatever tip you wish (or simply spread it, if that's more your style).

 Sprinkle some turbinado sugar over each cupcake to garnish, and serve!